World energy supply and consumption: Energy conversion

+Energy trade

 Much primary and converted energy is traded among countries.
 The table lists countries with large difference of export and import in 2021, expressed in Mtoe.
 A negative value indicates that much energy import is needed for the economy.
 Russian gas exports were reduced a lot in 2022, as pipelines to Asia plus LNG export capacity is much less than the gas no longer sent to Europe.

-Big transport goes by tanker ship, tank truck, LNG carrier, rail freight transport, pipeline and by electric power transmission.
+Transport of energy carriers is done by tanker ship, tank truck, LNG carrier, rail freight transport, pipeline and by electric power transmission.

 Total energy supply

 Total energy supply (TES) indicates the sum of production and imports subtracting exports and storage changes.
-For the whole world TES nearly equals primary energy PE because imports and exports cancel out, but for countries TES and PE differ in quantity, and also in quality as secondary energy is involved, e.g., import of an oil refinery product.
+For the whole world TES nearly equals primary energy (PE) because imports and exports cancel out, but for countries TES and PE differ in quantity, and also in quality as secondary energy is involved, e.g., import of an oil refinery product.
 TES is all energy required to supply energy for end users.

 The tables list TES and PE for some countries where these differ much, both in 2021 and TES history.
 Most growth of TES since 1990 occurred in Asia.
 The amounts are rounded and given in Mtoe.
 Enerdata labels TES as Total energy consumption.

 25% of worldwide primary production is used for conversion and transport, and 6% for non-energy products like lubricants, asphalt and petrochemicals.
-In 2019 TES was 606 EJ and fnal consumption was 418 EJ, 69% of TES.
+In 2019 TES was 606 EJ and final consumption was 418 EJ, 69% of TES.
 Most of the energy lost by conversion occurs in thermal electricity plants and the energy industry own use.

+Discussion about energy loss

 There are different qualities of energy.
-Heat, especially at a relatively low temperature, is low-quality energy, whereas electricity is high-quality energy.
+Heat, especially at a relatively low temperature, is low-quality energy of random motion, whereas electricity is high-quality energy that flows smoothly through wires.
 It takes around 3 kWh of heat to produce 1 kWh of electricity.
 But by the same token, a kilowatt-hour of this high-quality electricity can be used to pump several kilowatt-hours of heat into a building using a heat pump.
-And electricity can be used in many ways in which heat cannot.
-So the "loss" of energy incurred when generating electricity is not the same as a loss due to, say, resistance in power lines.
+It turns out that the loss of useful energy incurred in thermal electricity plants is very much more than the loss due to, say, resistance in power lines, because of quality differences.
+Electricity can also be used in many ways in which heat cannot.

+In fact, the loss in thermal plants is due to poor conversion of chemical energy of fuel to motion by combustion.
+Otherwise chemical energy of fuel is not inherently low-quality; for example, conversion of chemical energy to electricity in batteries can approach 100%.
+So energy loss in thermal plants is real loss.